akalenuk/semi-static-linear-solver/README.md

     -rw-rw-r-- 1 okaleniuk okaleniuk 3918 чер  4 11:37 ./tests/generate_static_partially.s

 Part of it that could have been precomputed in compile time is precomputed, and the part that could not - isn't.
-This means that for the sytem of only three equation you can make it generate 4096 solvers of which 4095 would be faster than the completely run-time solution.
+This means that for the sytem of only three equations you can make it generate 4096 solvers of which 4095 would be faster than the completely run-time solution.

 How cool is that!